jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ### Mobile

 #### AOSP(Android Open Source Project)
 - [Graphene OS] - A android OS with extreme security.
-Can only be installed on a pixel device bcause of its strong hardware security and does not support google play services.
+Can only be installed on a pixel device because of its strong hardware security and does not support google play services.
 - [Calyx OS] - A android OS with high security.
-It does support googleplay services but also comes with Micro-G. Not as stong as Graphene OS but is very strong regurdless.
+It does support googleplay services but also comes with Micro-G. Not as stong as Graphene OS but is very strong regardless.
-- [Lineage OS] - A android OS with a good all around expireance for a andriod phone with a ROM.
+- [Lineage OS] - A android OS with a good all around experience for an andriod phone with a ROM.

 ### Other
-- [Open WRT] - A router firmware that is suported by a handful of good routers.
-It even suports WPA2/3 enterprize.
+- [Open WRT] - A router firmware that is supported by a handful of good routers.
+It even suports WPA2/3 enterprise.
-- [Asteroid OS] - A ROM for wrist watches.
+- [Asteroid OS] - A ROM for smart watches.
 Because it is open-source anyone can make a app or another OS out of it.

 ##### Todo list
 - improve spelling and grammar